-Figure 15.
-Scomberomorus guttatus / Indo-Pacific King Mackerel / Tenggiri papan / GUT (White et al. 2013)
+Figure 30.
+Scomberomorus guttatus / Indo-Pacific King Mackerel / Tenggiri papan / GUT

-7. Acanthocybium solandri / Wahoo / WAH
+21. Acanthocybium solandri / Wahoo / WAH

-The body of the wahoo is long, elongated and narrow, with a silver ventral side, a blue/grey dorsal side and very small scales (Figure 16).
+The body of the wahoo is long, elongated and narrow, with a silver ventral side, a blue/grey dorsal side and very small scales (Figure 31).
 The maximum fork length can be 250cm.
 Wahoo also has vertical blue lines along the body, which may not always reach the fully to the bottom of the ventral side and which fade in colour after death.
 The second dorsal fin may be the same height as or higher than the first dorsal fin and located towards the posterior of the body.
 The snout is long and pointy and the teeth are smaller than that of the Spanish Mackerel.
 Wahoo is similar to the Spanish Mackerel but can be distinguished by a fold of skin that covers the jaw when the mouth is closed; this is absent in the Spanish Mackerel.

-Figure 16.
-Acanthocybium solandri / Wahoo / WAH (White et al. 2013)
+Figure 31.
+Acanthocybium solandri / Wahoo / WAH

-8. Elagatis bipinnulata / Rainbow runner / Ikan Salam / RRU
+22. Elagatis bipinnulata / Rainbow runner / Ikan Salam / RRU

 Rainbow runners can reach lengths of 180cm but individuals of 80cm are more common.
-The dorsal side of the Rainbow Runner is green/blue and the ventral side is yellow/white (Figure 17).
+The dorsal side of the Rainbow Runner is green/blue and the ventral side is yellow/white (Figure 32).
 The ventral and dorsal sides are separated by two light blue horizontal stripes, with a green/blue section in between these two lines.
 The Rainbow Runner has pointy snout, a small eye and a sharply forked tail.
 The fins are short, with two separate finlets behind both the dorsal and anal fins.